scottrlarson/profession/content/services/computer/repair/laptop.md

 {{% service-range item-min="$50.00" item-max="$300.00" %}}

+- Billed in 1/2 hour increments
-- Billed in half hour increments.
+- Hardware replacement/repairs are billed in 1 hour increments.